-- By provision of infrastructure it would unlock further opportunities within the district for housing and employment growth e.g. the relocation of a Community Centre or similar infrastructure to a new building which would be mostly funded through the sale/re-use of the land as residential or business use and there are adequate facilities in the area to serve the development. - It is infrastructure which has not previously been identified as critical, essential, or desirable in the IDF or Neighbourhood Plan, but a clear link can be identified in supporting the sustainability of the Local Plan. - It is infrastructure which addresses a recently unexpected shortfall in infrastructure or community provision accounted for as having an influence on the sustainability of a community in the Local Plan. e.g. closure of a pre-school facility and the need for a replacement, or the more rapid adoption of the use of electric vehicles or other beneficial environmental infrastructure or technologies.
+- By provision of infrastructure it would unlock further opportunities within the district for housing and employment growth e.g. the relocation of a Community Centre or similar infrastructure to a new building which would be mostly funded through the sale/re-use of the land as residential or business use and there are adequate facilities in the area to serve the development. - It is infrastructure which has not previously been identified as critical, essential, or desirable in the Infrastructure Delivery Frameworks (of the Local Plans) or within a Neighbourhood Plan, but a clear link can be identified in supporting the sustainability of the Local Plan. - It is infrastructure which addresses a recently unexpected shortfall in infrastructure or community provision accounted for as having an influence on the sustainability of a community in the Local Plan. e.g. closure of a pre-school facility and the need for a replacement, or the more rapid adoption of the use of electric vehicles or other beneficial environmental infrastructure or technologies.